 Game 3 Of The NBA Finals A Sort Of Homecoming For Golden State Warrior Quinn Cook

-With a few minutes left in game two of the NBA Finals the Cleveland Cavaliers and the Golden State Warriors, this past Sunday, something unremarkable happened: Quinn Cook scored.
+With a few minutes left in game two of the NBA Finals between the Cleveland Cavaliers and the Golden State Warriors, this past Sunday, something unremarkable happened: Quinn Cook scored.

 It was a layup, and it happened when the game already was decided and the bench players, like Warriors reserve guard Cook, were on the court.
 Unremarkable.
 Still, there was Cook in a Warriors uniform, playing and scoring in the Finals.
 Kind of amazing for those who followed his story.